How to Buy UCITS ETFs

 - Place your ETF order against that cash balance.

-Place the order (use a limit order)
+Place the order (manual limit order workflow)

 - Set Order Type = Limit.

 - Check the current bid/ask spread.
 Set your limit price near mid — start at mid or slightly above for buys.
+Adjust if it doesn’t fill in 10–15 minutes.

 - Trade during normal EU market hours (09:00–17:30 CET).